syncfusion-content/blazor-docs/blazor/common/data-binding/sql-server-data-binding.md

 Open Visual Studio and follow the steps in the [documentation](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio) to create the Blazor Server Application.

-## Add Syncfusion Blazor DataGrid package
+## Add Syncfusion&reg; Blazor DataGrid package

 To add **Blazor DataGrid** component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install [Syncfusion.Blazor.Grid](https://www.nuget.org/packages/Syncfusion.Blazor.Grid/) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/).

-If you utilize `WebAssembly or Auto` render modes in the Blazor Web App need to be install Syncfusion Blazor components NuGet packages within the client project.
+If you utilize `WebAssembly or Auto` render modes in the Blazor Web App need to be install Syncfusion&reg; Blazor components NuGet packages within the client project.

 Alternatively, you can utilize the following package manager command to achieve the same.